QuadSpinner/GeoGlyph-Docs/docs/Devices/Blocky.md

 ## Properties

 - **Curved**: Smooth out the sharp edges of the vertical platforms.
 - **Difference**: Output will show only the changes made to the noise, but not the noise itself.
-This can be useful for usage with combiners.
+This can be useful with combiners.

 [!WARNING]
 This effect is resolution sensitive and will produce different results at different resolutions.